Child Custody Cases in Germany

 • respect for the child’s wishes.

-Overall, the family court may withdraw custody partially or completely.
-If custody is only partially removed, this may affect the care of the property, the right to determine the place of residence and the maintenance of persons.
-However, it is essential to know that there must be serious reasons for a parent to be deprived of custody or parts of custody.
+The family court can withdraw the custody right party or altogether.
+If it is only partly withdrawn, it may affect the care of property, the right to determine the place of residence and the maintenance of persons.
+However, there must be serious reasons for a parent to be deprived of custody or parts of custody.

-Access Rights of the Other Parent with Sole Custody
+Access Rights of the Other Parent When Sole Custody Is Granted

 In most cases, the child primarily lives with one of the two parents.
-However, this does not mean the other parent cannot see the child.
-On the contrary, both the child and the parent concerned have a statutory right of access (according to § 1684 (1) BGB), which also means a duty of contact for the parent.
+In these cases, both the child and the parent concerned have a statutory right of access, § 1648 (1) BGB, which also means a duty of contact for the parent.
 The right of access does not ensure that both parents have an equal share in the child’s life.
 It is intended to serve the child’s welfare and reasonable development (OLG Köln, order of 14.03.2012 – 4 UF 235/11).

 The family court decides how exactly this right of access is structured and when it can be denied entirely for serious reasons.
 According to § 1684 (3) sentence 1 BGB, it can decide on the scope of the right of access and regulate its exercise in more detail, also vis-à-vis third parties.
 The family court may restrict or exclude the right of access or the execution of earlier decisions on the right of access under § 1684 (4) BGB insofar as this is necessary for the child’s welfare.

-Thus, also in the context of the right of access, it makes sense to seek legal help to make suitable applications and ensure the child’s best interests.
+Thus, it makes sense to seek legal help to make suitable applications and ensure the child’s best interests, also in the context of the right of access.
 If the right of access is to be negotiated in the divorce proceedings, legal representation is even necessary per §§ 78 (1) ZPO, 114 FamFG.

 An Overview: Frequently Asked Questions about Child Custody in Germany